otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/04-postgresql-and-object-relational-mapper.md

 app.use("/api/institutions", institutionRoutes);
 ```

-**Note:** We are using `/api/institutions` as the base URL for all the institution routes.
+> **Note:** We are using `/api/institutions` as the base URL for all the institution routes.
 For example, `/api/institutions`, `/api/institutions/1`, `/api/institutions/2`, etc. Also, your resources should be pluralised.
 For example, `/api/institutions` instead of `/api/institution`.

+---

 ## Other API Security Best Practices

 Earlier we looked at validating the `content-type` request header.
 Now, we are going to look at some other API security best practices.

+---

 ### X-Content-Type-Options

 The `X-Content-Type-Options` response header is used to prevent **MIME** type sniffing.
 It is used to prevent browsers from trying to guess the MIME type of a response.
 For example, if the response is `application/json`, the browser will not try to guess the MIME type.
 It will treat the response as `application/json`.

-To set the `X-Content-Type-Options` response header, add the following code to the `app.js` file (in the root directory).
+To set the `X-Content-Type-Options` response header, add the following code to the `app.mjs` file (in the root directory).

 ```javascript
 // This should be declared under const app = express();